 Our coastline runs east from False Cape around Mission Bay, past Cape Grafton and Kings Point and then south to Palmer Point.
 The total coastline is in excess of 60 kilometres.

 Geographically, our land area could generally be described as a long slender shape bounded in the west by the Murray Prior Range and the coast on the east.
 It has an overall length of about thirty (30) kilometres and is about 2.5 kilometres wide in the south, but broadens out to almost 8 kilometres across the northern part.

 It has an area of about 158.8 square kilometres.
 The Township of Yarrabah is for the most part located adjacent to Mission Bay.
 Originally, European influence began in earnest with the establishment of an Anglican Mission on this same location on the 17th of June, 1892.

 Over the years, subsequent state government administrations forcibly relocated aboriginal and some South Sea Islander peoples from far and wide, to Yarrabah.
 As a consequence, most local residents can claim both traditional and historical ties to the area.

 The first Aboriginal Council was established in the mid 1960’s, principally as an advisory body.
 Yarrabah Aboriginal Shire Council is now a Local Government under the Local Government Act 2009.

-The community has an official population of 2,400 people at the 2011 census, however, this figure is suspected of being inaccurate due to a degree of floating population between communities and non-registration during times of census taking.
+The community has an official population of 2,559 people at the 2016 census.
+However, these figures are suspected of being inaccurate due to a degree of floating population between communities and non-registration during time of census being conducted.